japila-books/spark-sql-internals/docs/DataFrameReader.md

 `DataFrameReader` supports many <<creating-dataframes-from-files, file formats>> natively and offers the <<format, interface to define custom formats>>.

-NOTE: `DataFrameReader` assumes <<parquet, parquet>> data source file format by default that you can change using link:spark-sql-properties.adoc#spark.sql.sources.default[spark.sql.sources.default] configuration property.
+NOTE: `DataFrameReader` assumes <<parquet, parquet>> data source file format by default that you can change using spark-sql-properties.md#spark.sql.sources.default[spark.sql.sources.default] configuration property.

 After you have described the *loading pipeline* (i.e. the "Extract" part of ETL in Spark SQL), you eventually "trigger" the loading using format-agnostic <<load, load>> or format-specific (e.g. <<json, json>>, <<csv, csv>>, <<jdbc, jdbc>>) operators.